Visyond/website-hugo/site/content/features-page/features.md

       - icon: /img/interactive presentations@2x.png
         link: /features/interactive-presentations/
         text: >-
-          Interactive Presentations are an elegant way to present your data – information is always up-to-date, and you can test assumptions without interacting with the spreadsheet.
+          With Interactive Presentations the information is always up-to-date, and you can test assumptions without interacting with the spreadsheet.
         title: Interactive Presentations
       - icon: /img/calculator-apps@2x.png
         link: /features/calculators/